 This solution is to address the Key Issue #4 on enhancements of 5G VN group communication.
 It introduces a new indicator in 5G VN group data which is aiming to inform the SMF whether the procedures used for multiple SMFs is applicable for this 5G VN group.

 For example, if one dedicated SMF is enough to support a certain 5G VN group, then it's not necessary for the SMF to continue the procedures with NRF or GSMF.
 And also, if the 5G VN group will use N6 based switch, then it's also not necessary for the SMF to continue the procedures with NRF or GSMF.
 So, this solution can be regard as the trigger point for the KI#4 and can be collaborate with other solutions on the same KI topic.

+Moreover, the requirement of 5G VN that contains multiple SMFs is to cover wider area.
+And "Service Area" attribute will be added in group data according to KI#1, so the "Service Area" attribute can be taken into consideration to decide whether to deploy single SMF or multiple SMFs for 5G VN group communication by operators.